natalisucks/natali.com.au/index.md

 Here is my [CV](natali-vlatko-cv.pdf) and here is my [Twitter](https://twitter.com/natalisucks).
 I also used to be in <em>TECH COMMS</em>, writing  about technology [here](https://jaxenter.com/author/natalivlatko), [here](https://tech.zalando.com/blog/), and [here](https://tech.wayfair.com).

-Open Source software and highlighting women in technical roles are my thing.
+Open source software and highlighting women in technical roles are my thing.

 Do you want to send me an E-Mail? [natalivlatko@gmail.com](mailto:natalivlatko@gmail.com)